Three Players Returning from Injury You Can Trust in Fantasy Football Drafts

 Odell Beckham Jr. is a bit of a hot topic when it comes to the ‘injury-prone’ debate.
 Personally, I don’t feel as though OBJ is injury prone simply because his injuries do not correlate.
 Here’s his injury history: hamstring strain in 2015, ankle fracture-dislocation in 2017, quadriceps contusion (bruise) in 2018.
 Has he missed a decent amount of time?
 Sure, especially considering his 2017 ankle injury required surgery.
 However, the injuries here do not correlate, and that’s what I tend to look for when examining injury-prone players.

 In addition, his 2017 injury can’t be held against him whatsoever, as this type of injury is a ‘freak accident’ where the player’s ankle gets stuck either in the turf or underneath a defender, causing it to rotate and flex in the opposite direction.
 This can literally happen to any player on any play.
 Following surgery, this injury tends to do well and outcomes are favorable.
 In addition, muscle injuries do well with an entire offseason to heal, meaning his 2018 quad injury should be in the rear-view mirror.
+To learn how many of this muscle injuries are treated, see this post about how to help reduce muscle pain with organic cbd balm.

 It’s ironic that Beckham finds himself on this list given that he’s currently dealing with a minor hip injury in training camp.
 However, Beckham will be ready well before Week 1 and can be drafted with confidence in 2019.